 - Operator of the golf cart must be at least 16 years of age and hold a valid drivers license

-To ensure that Pawleys Island remains a very safe place, we would like to make it less inviting to thieves and criminals.
-We ask that you lock your vehicles at all times and do not leave any items of value in view.
+Crime Prevention – To ensure that Pawleys Island remains a very safe place, we would like to make it less inviting to thieves and criminals.
+Please be aware that many areas of the island are under video surveillance.
+We ask that you lock your vehiclesat all times and do not leave any items of value in view.
 Please secure doors and windows of residences whenever possible.
-Store bikes, kayaks and other valuables in a safe place.
-Residents are encouraged to contact the police department for a security survey and to have your residence placed on a special watch list during the off season.
+Store bikes, kayaks and other valuables in a safe and secure place.
+Homeowners are encouraged to contact the police department for a security survey and may request to have your residence placed on a special watch list during the off season.

 Bicycle Safety – While riding a bicycle on the road you must obey the same traffic regulations as automobiles.
 Please do not ride multiple bicycles abreast causing vehicles to cross the double yellow lines.
 The use of a bike helmet and reflective gear is recommended.
 Rules for safe riding: click here

-Water Safety – One of the most dangerous problems we encounter during the summer season are situations where people are not familiar with ocean swimming and find themselves caught in the rip currents.
+Water Safety – One of the most dangerous situations we encounter during the summer season are events where people are not familiar with ocean swimming and find themselves caught in a rip current.
 Please take a moment to familiarize yourself with some safety guidelines for swimming in the ocean.
 Click Here